azurelab/Azufier-Library/README.md

-# Azufier-Software
+# Azufier-Library

 This is an Arduino library for [Azufier](www.azure-lab.com).

 Azufier is an BLE chip onboard with Atmega32u4 microcontroller.
-See [www.azure-lab.com](www.azure-lab.com) for more details
+See [www.azure-lab.com](http://www.azure-lab.com) for more details

 ###Setup
 1. Install [Arduino IDE](https://www.arduino.cc/en/Main/Software).